 Steven H. Zeisel, MD, PhD

+Institute Director

-Institute Director Professor of Nutrition and Pediatrics Nutrition Research Institute University of North Carolina at Chapel Hill
+Professor of Nutrition and Pediatrics

+Nutrition Research Institute

+University of North Carolina at Chapel Hill

-Dear Friends.
+Dear Friends,

 As we launch our second decade of nutrition discoveries, I'm pleased to share with you in this report the successes we realized in FY19 (July 1, 2018 - June 30, 2019).
 In particular, we are proud of the achievements of our faculty and their research teams in winning highly competitive federal grants that assure these investigators' continued exploration of precision nutrition science.
 This past year, our researchers' excellence was further demonstrated by their publications in peer-reviewed journals, appearances as guest speakers, and honors bestowed on them.
 Our outstanding scientists are the engines that fuel the NRI's innovations in precision nutrition, leading the world toward a better understanding of how to make personalized nutrient advice work for each of us.

 With the generosity of people like you who understand the significance of our mission to the overall improvement of human well-being and healthcare, we have closed our most successful year to date.
 I extend my sincere and humble thanks for your support, and hope that you'll enjoy reading about how your contributions advanced our work this past year.

+Sincerely,

-Sincerely, Sture & Sein
+Sur & Sein

+ADVANCED APPROACHES TO OUR SCIENCE

+Nutrigenetics

+Identifying the genetic blueprint that makes each of us respond uniquely to nutrition and what it means for our personal health.

+Epigenetics

+Studying chemical marks on genes that turn them on or off, and are often affected by nutrition early and for the rest of life.

+Nutrigenomics

+Using molecular tools to understand how nutrients may affect the expression of genes.

+Metabolomics

+Measuring thousands of small molecules (metabolites) to better understand how nutrition affects our metabolism, performance and health.

+Microbiomics

-ADVANCED APPROACHES TO OUR SCIENCE Nutrigenetics Identifying the genetic blueprint that makes each of us respond uniquely to nutrition and what it means for our personal health.
-Epigenetics Studying chemical marks on genes that turn them on or off, and are often affected by nutrition early and for the rest of life.
-Nutrigenomics Using molecular tools to understand how nutrients may affect the expression of genes.
-Metabolomics Measuring thousands of small molecules (metabolites) to better understand how nutrition affects our metabolism, performance and health.
-Microbiomics Studying how each of the many microbe species in our gut affects our nutritional health in different ways and makes us respond uniquely to nutrition.
-A leader in the Precision Nutrition space, the NRI is developing and applying cutting-edge methods to determine why metabolism and nutrition requirements differ between individuals.
+Studying how each of the many microbe species in our gut affects our nutritional health in different ways and makes us respond uniquely to nutrition.

 We seek to understand nutrient metabolism and its relationship to human development and disease with the goal of increasingly replacing general dietary guidance with more customized nutrition recommendations.

 This is Precision Nutrition.

 FACULTY

 NRI principal investigators hold faculty appointments in the departments of Nutrition and Psychology at UNC Chapel Hill.
-Their research includes studies on the role of nutrients in preventing disease, diet-related

-health behaviors and risk factors for disease, the effects of the environment and genes on disease outcomes, and the impact of genenutrient interactions.
+Their research includes studies on the role of nutrients in preventing disease, diet-related health behaviors and risk factors for disease, the effects of the environment and genes on disease outcomes, and the impact of genenutrient interactions.

-Natalia Krupenko,

-PhD

-Carol L. Cheatham.
-PhD
+Carol L. Cheatham, PhD

-Philip May, PhD

 John E. French, PhD